daht-x/sagitta/libraries/core/documentation/monads/result-factory.md

     where TException : Exception
   ```

-- Description: Creates a new failed result if the value of `createSuccess` throws `TException`; otherwise, creates a new
+- Description: Treats `TException` as a new failed result.
-successful result.
 - Generics:

   | Name         | Description                |